-Here’s a ranking of thrift banks or savings banks in the Philippines based on total assets as of December 2018:
+Here are the top savings banks in the Philippines, based on total assets as of December 2018:

 |4||China Bank Savings||96.766|

 |5||Philippine Business Bank||94.617|